 When you go to any new country, it may take some time for your stomach to settle to the food.
 I highly recommend bringing some probiotics so you can get your gut health on the right track.

 Also, be aware of any prescription medicine you may need on the road.
-Australia’s rule is that you are only allowed to bring four weeks supply of medicine.
-If you will need a refill when abroad, have your doctor write a prescription with the generic name.
-Having many details will make it easier for the doctor to prescribe you exactly what you need.
+Australia’s rule is that you are only allowed to bring four weeks supply of medication.
+To get a refill while abroad, have your doctor prescribe your meds using the generic name.

 Makeup can be expensive.
 Even a simple mascara can cost upwards of $20.
-If you need makeup in your every day, I would suggest stocking up on the most expensive products you use or be willing to pay the price.
+If you need makeup in your every day, I would suggest stocking up on the most expensive products you use.

 CLOTHES & SHOES

 Clothes and shoes fall into both categories of DOs and DONT's.
 Do bring layer-able clothes for the current season.
-Also, if you plan on working in an office environment, bring a work uniform.
-Like a professional outfit that is simple and comfortable.
-Do bring flip flops for any shared shower situation.
-Bring comfortable walking shoes.
-Remember shoes are heavy, so it's always best to wear your heaviest shoes on your flight.
+Also, pack appropriate work clothes if you are going to work in a professional setting.
+Flip flops are critical for a shared shower situation.
+Comfortable walking shoes are mandatory.
+Lastly, wear your bulkiest shoes on the plane.

 ALL YOUR CLOTHES / ALL YOUR SHOES

 I made the terrible mistake of taking everything I owned with me.
 Well, nearly everything.
 Many dresses and skirts didn’t get used until later in the summer.
-By that time, my fashion sense had changed and I also wasn’t the same size.
-I brought way too many cute shoes that were nothing but extra weight.
+By summertime, my fashion sense had changed, and I wasn’t the same size.

 What is on your essential packing list for moving abroad?